aztek/scala-workflow/Readme.md

 argument.
 Then we start by eagerly typechecking all the subexpressions (i.e., starting with the most nested subexpressions) and find, which of them typechecks successfully with the result type corresponding to the type of the workflow.
-If those are found, they are being replaces with their unlifted counterparts, and the whole thing starts over again, until the whole expression typechecks correctly and we have a list of lifted values at hand.
+If those are found, they are being replaces with their non-lifted counterparts, and the whole thing starts over again, until the whole expression typechecks correctly and there is a list of lifted values at hand.

 Consider the example below.